Selling Demand Response Using Options: Introduction

 {\it Contract-based Demand Response}: The works in \cite{muthirayan2019mechanism, haring2013decentralized, fahrioglu2000designing} address the problem of demand response aggregation from a mechanism design perspective.
 The objective of the mechanism design is to gather demand response contracts at minimal cost and at preferrably maximal privacy so that the aggregator or the LSE can meet the DR requirements of the system.
 Alternatively, demand response contracts that treat demand response as a differentiated good, based on their power level and duration, have also been proposed \cite{nayyar2016duration}, \cite{bitar2017deadline}.
 Our work is different from these set of works in the sense that we provide a multi-settlement market framework for trading the aggregated demand response in the electricity markets.

+{\it Options}: Authors in \cite{eydeland1999fundamentals, kluge2006pricing, deng2006electricity, haarbrucker2009valuation, pflug2009electricity} discuss the pricing of electricity options for hedging price risks in deregulated electricity markets.
 Authors in \cite{oren2001integrating} provide a forward electricity contract with a call option to hedge against price risks while exercising load flexibility.
 Authors in \cite{kamat2002exotic} provide a similar forward contract bundled with a option to hedge against price for interruptible services.
-In \cite{oren2005generation} the authors discuss long term options contract as a mechanism for ensuring generation adequacy in an energy only market, where these contracts can be covered by curtailable load contracts.
-In contrast to these works, we propose an intermediate options market for trading aggregated DR that allows the LSE to call for load curtailment based on an improved forecast of the wind power that is available at this intermediate time.
+In \cite{chung2003electricity} a forward contract with a bilateral financial option for buyers and sellers to take advantage of their flexibility and reduse their price risks is discussed.
+In \cite{oum2006hedging}, a options based hedging mechanism for a LSE is discussed and in \cite{pineda2012managing} an options contract for a producer is discussed.
+There are works such as \cite{oren2005generation} that discuss long term options contract as a mechanism for ensuring generation adequacy.
+Other works such as \cite{hsu1998spark, deng2001exotic, sezgen2007option} provide option models for assessment of the value of generation and demand response investment decisions.
+Authors in \cite{cesena2013real} provide a review of application of real option models for valuing electricity generation projects and renewable energy projects.
+In this work we propose options market for trading aggregated DR in an intermediate market that allows the LSE to call for load curtailment based on an improved forecast of the wind power that is available at this intermediate time.
 The options market is proposed as an alternative to the intermediate spot market that can be cumbersome to organize and volatile in terms of the revenue it generates for the service providers.

 The paper is organized as follows.
 We introduce the basic notions and notation in Section \ref{sec:pelims}.
 In Section \ref{sec:opt-sch}, we consider the problem of energy scheduling with demand response from the perspective of a system planner.
 In Section \ref{sec:CE-contingent} we discuss the implementation of intermediate spot market for scheduling demand response.
 We present the options market mechanism in Section \ref{sec:CE-option}.
 Finally, we conclude the paper with a brief description of future research directions in Section \ref{sec:conclusion}.